shopwp/www/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 17.7.1 =
+= 19.5.1 =
-Release Date: December 1st, 2021
+Release Date: August 9th, 2022

 Bugfixes:

-* Fixes a bug where the notification to start configuring Yoast SEO would also been shown on existing installations.
-* Fixes a bug where Yoast addons would not inherit the auto-update settings from Yoast SEO.
-* Fixes a bug where changing the auto-update settings of another plugin could stop Yoast addons from being auto-updated.
+* Fixes a bug where a fatal error would be thrown on the front-end when Yoast SEO 19.5 was used with an older version of Yoast SEO Premium.

-= 17.7 =
+= 19.5 =
-Release Date: November 30th, 2021
+Release Date: August 9th, 2022

-Meet Yoast SEO 17.7!
-This release introduces a new configuration workout to help you set up the Yoast SEO plugin properly from the get-go.
-Get the basic settings right in Yoast SEO and create a solid foundation for your SEO!
-Read more about what's new in Yoast SEO 17.7 in [our release post in English](https://yoa.st/release-17-7) or [our release post in Spanish](https://yoa.st/release-17-7-spanish)!
+Yoast SEO 19.5 is out today!
+This release includes more fixes and enhancements to enjoy.
+We've also made adjustments to our schema implementation, changing the order in which schema nodes are output.
+Read more about what's new in Yoast SEO 19.5 in [our release post in English](https://yoa.st/release-9-8-22) or [our release post in Spanish](https://yoa.st/release-9-8-22-spanish)!

 Enhancements:

-* Replaces the configuration wizard with a configuration workout, which makes it easier to configure Yoast SEO for your website.
-* Adds a link to the archive page for the content types in the Search Appearance settings.
-Props to [felipelousantos](https://github.com/felipelousantos).
-* Adds a few more French transition words to be recognised by the transition words assessment.
-Props to [Cellophile](https://github.com/Cellophile).
+* Adds the site logo and name as default values in the first time configuration and search appearance.
+* Changes the order in which Schema nodes are output from `Organization / Person > WebSite > WebPage > Article` to `Article > WebPage > WebSite > Organization / Person`.
+This fixes validation issues for the Schema validator and puts the most important Schema content first.

 Bugfixes:

-* Fixes a bug where non-passive Greek words ending in -ου or -είτε were previously recognized as passive.
-Props to [artemidaspatanews](https://github.com/artemidaspatanews).
-* Fixes a bug where some post types would cause a PHP warning about custom fields.
+* Fixes a bug where a text starting with a double quotation mark followed by a space(s) broke the analysis.
+* Fixes a bug where text which includes the non-breaking space character (`&nbsp;`) is not highlighted correctly.
-* Fixes a bug where memory issues could occur when indexing a site with large amounts of terms assigned to many posts.
+* Fixes a bug where the Algolia integration could not be controlled at network level.
+* Fixes a bug where the score indicator in the classic editor would not update the hovering text when the score changed.
+* Fixes a bug where the score indicators of the overview pages and admin bar where inconsistent.
+The taxonomy overview and admin bar score indicators now uses red to indicate `Focus keyphrase not set`.
+The admin bar score indicator now shows blue when set to `noindex`.

+Other:

+* Hides the \"Save changes\" button in the \"Integrations\" tab in the \"Yoast SEO  > General\" page.
+* Sets the minimum supported WordPress version to 5.9.

-= 17.6 =
+= 19.4 =
-Release Date: November 16th, 2021
+Release Date: July 26th, 2022

-Yoast SEO 17.6 is out today!
-This new release brings several fixes and enhancements to improve how the plugin works.
-And we’re getting it ready for the upcoming WordPress 5.9 release.
-Go check it out!
-Read more about what's new in Yoast SEO 17.6 in [our release post in English](https://yoa.st/release-17-6) or [our release post in Spanish](https://yoa.st/release-17-6-spanish)!
+Yoast SEO 19.4 is out today!
+In this release, we’ve rolled out some improvements to our Schema structured data implementation.
+Additionally, we've fixed several bugs and added a couple of small enhancements to ensure you get the best user experience with Yoast SEO.
+But that's not all, we also have a new integration page coming in this release.
+Read more about what's new in Yoast SEO 19.4 in [our release post in English](https://yoa.st/release-26-7-22) or [our release post in Spanish](https://yoa.st/release-26-7-22-spanish)!

 Enhancements:

-* Enhances the upgrade flow for add-ons by considering the minimum required WP version before showing any available updates.
-* Enables the Schema Article type for any post type supporting authors.
-* Removes the placeholder texts for title and description inputs in the Google preview and Social preview since they have no semantic value.
+* Enhances the Integrations page and relocates it in the Yoast SEO sidebar menu.
+* Improves Schema for archive pages by using the featured image of the first post as `primaryImageOfPage` and by removing `potentialAction`.
+* Improves Schema for attachment pages by setting the proper `primaryImage` attribute.
+* Allows marking inside of Classic editor blocks in the Block/Gutenberg editor.
+* Improves the text analysis by adding curly (“”) and angular quotation marks («»).
+* Improves the text analysis by filtering out all versions of the ampersand (&).
+* Removes the date from the meta description for WooCommerce products.

 Bugfixes:

-* Fixes a bug where the `page` post type wasn't allowed to display an `Article` piece in the Schema.
+* Fixes a bug where a notice was shown indicating that the Flesch reading ease score has moved from the readability analysis to the Insights for languages that do not have Flesch reading ease support.
-* Fixes a bug where the content inside of reusable blocks would not be analyzed correctly.
+* Fixes a bug where an `Undefined index: SERVER_NAME` warning would be triggered in cronjobs or WP CLI commands.

-Other:

-* The plugin will no longer block installation on PHP 8.0+ when installed via Composer.
-* Deprecates the `wpseo_schema_article_post_types` filter.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).